dimajix/flowman/docs/cookbook/data-validation.md

 ## Verification

-In addition to *validating* data quality before a FLowman job starts its main work later in the `CREATE` and `BUILD` phase, Flowman also provides the ability to *verify* the results of all data transformations after the the `BUILD` execution phase, namely in the `VERIFY` phase.
+In addition to *validating* data quality before a Flowman job starts its main work later in the `CREATE` and `BUILD` phase, Flowman also provides the ability to *verify* the results of all data transformations after the `BUILD` execution phase, namely in the `VERIFY` phase.
 In order to implement a verification, you simply need to use a [verify](../spec/target/verify.md) target, which works precisely like the `validate` target with the only difference that it is executed after the `BUILD` phase.